Anoop1001/KnowledgeSource/Javascript.md

 - Optimize code using same type mathing on the objects, Use undefined to dispose
 - Turbo fan and ignition

+Web workers --> Separate threads in javascript --> do not have access DOM.
+So better for NodeJS

 Stack -> Nested method -> Function
 Event loops
 Task queue